 - Data Scientist – the person who uses analytical, statistics tools, and machine learning to pull out actionable value from big data.

-If you don’t have an in-house expert team, there is always an option to hire a vendor who will offer solutions that best suits your business needs.
+However, if you don’t have an in-house expert team, there is always an option to hire a vendor who will offer solutions that best suits your business needs.

 Consider Inoxoft Your Trusted Partner